Our Team

 Steven M. Vamosi, PhD

-Professor, Population Biology, University of Calgary.
+Professor, Population Biology, University of Calgary

 Steven is Professor of Population Biology in the Department of Biological Sciences at the University of Calgary.
 He is also the Scientific Director of the Biogeoscience Institute, overseeing the vision and mission of the Barrier Lake and RB Miller field stations in Kananaskis Country.
 Steven is an evolutionary and conservation ecologist with broad interests in the origins, maintenance, and loss of biodiversity.
 His research focuses on native (and often at-risk) semi-aquatic and aquatic vertebrates in western Canada, with recent work on bull trout in Alberta and the Yukon, Chinook salmon in the Yukon, long-toed salamanders in Alberta, and rough-skinned newts in British Columbia.
 He has over 65 peer-reviewed publications in a broad range of journals and books and is a long-time Associate Editor for two journals (Journal of Applied Ecology, Ecology and Evolution).
 Steven is committed to working collaboratively towards a more sustainable future for the lands, plants and animals, and people of Treaty 7 Territory and beyond.